MicrosoftDocs/windows-dev-docs/hub/powertoys/registry-preview.md

 ### Enable

-To start using Registry Preview, enable it in the PowerToys Settings (Registry Preview section).
+To start using Registry Preview, enable it in the PowerToys Settings (Registry Preview tab).

 ### How to activate

 Select one or more .reg files in Windows File Explorer.
-Right-click on the selected file(s), choose **Show more options** from the menu to expand your list of menu options, then select **Preview** to open Registry Preview. **Registry Preview** can also be launched from PowerToys Settings' Registry Preview section.
+Right-click on the selected file(s), choose **Show more options** from the menu to expand the list of menu options, then select **Preview** to open Registry Preview. **Registry Preview** can also be launched from PowerToys Settings' Registry Preview tab.

-**Note:** Currently, there is a 10MB file limit for opening Windows Registry files with **Registry Preview**.
-If a file contains invalid content, **Registry Preview** will show the appropriate message.
+**Note:** Currently, there is a 10MB file limit for opening Windows Registry files with Registry Preview.
+Registry Preview will show a message if a file contains invalid content.

 ## How to use

-After opening a Windows Registry file, the file content is shown on the left side of the **Registry Preview**.
+After opening a Windows Registry file, the file content is shown on the left side of the Registry Preview.
 This content can be updated at any time.

-**Visual tree**: In top-right area of the **Registry Preview** window, you will find a visual tree representation of the registry keys listed in the file.
+In top-right area of the Registry Preview window there is a visual tree representation of the registry keys listed in the file.
 This visual tree will be automatically updated on each file content change inside the app.

-**Registry key values**: Select a specific registry key in the visual tree for the values of that registry key to display in the bottom-right area of the **Registry Preview** window.
+Select a specific registry key in the visual tree for the values of that registry key to display in the bottom-right area of the Registry Preview window.

-**Edit file...**: Select `Edit file...` to open the file in the `Notepad` app.
+Select **Edit** to open the file in Notepad.

-**Reload from file**: Select `Reload from file` to reload file content if the loaded file is being edited outside of the **Registry Preview**.
+Select **Reload** to reload file content if the file is changed outside of the Registry Preview.

-**Write to Registry**: Select `Write to Registry` to save any changes listed in the loaded file to the Windows Registry.
-The Windows Registry Editor will open and ask for confirmation before writing changes.
-The User Account Control (UAC) prompt, a Windows security feature designed to mitigate the impact of malware, will appear and need approval to open Windows Registry Editor.
+Select **Write to Registry** to save any changes listed in the Preview to the Windows Registry.
+The Windows Registry Editor will open and ask for confirmation before writing data.

-**Open key...**: Select `Open key` to open the Windows Registry Editor with whatever key you have highlighted in the right side of the application as the initial starting point.
+Select **Open key** to open the Windows Registry Editor with whatever key you have highlighted in the right side of the application as the initial starting point.